coms20805/COMS20805-SentimentAnalysis/deliverables/Portfolio B/Evaluation.md

 We conducted this study by having a task based interview with the participants, asking them to search for a query and tell us what the results suggest about the query.
 On the first attempt there were 4 successful and 3 unsuccessful tries from the participants.
 We found that when users were not provided any context as to what to search for, they would search for irrelevant queries leading to a failed entry.
 However if information was provided, there were no failed attempts.
 Given an appropriate query, it took around 1 to 2 seconds for the results to be displayed.
 Partakers were satisfied with this.
 In addition, users who provided a suitable query took on average about 5 seconds to interpret the results displayed.
 In conclusion, we deduced that users interpret the results well and understand the main purpose of the site provided some context is provided.

 ## Conclusion
-Based on our evaluation study, our final changes to our development stage are as follows:
+Based on our evaluation study, our final changes to our development stage were as follows:

 ### Stage 1
 1. Search Service provided.